ATSO refreshes 51 FSS contingency skillsets

 |0

-This work, ATSO refreshes 51 FSS contingency skillsets [Image 5 of 5], by SSgt Tylir Meyer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ATSO refreshes 51 FSS contingency skillsets, by SSgt Tylir Meyer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.